Mattress Recycling presented by Möbelfertigung

 Concepts and products relating to circular mattresses

-interzum@home is taking up this highly topical subject and, in cooperation with Ferdinand Holzmann Verlag’s B2B network möbelfertigung, is inviting the big names of the mattress industry to the digital stage.
-On 4–7 May, the industry’s key trendsetters will be presenting their ideas, concepts and products relating to circular mattresses on the Mattress Recycling Stage.
+interzum@home tooks up this highly topical subject and, in cooperation with Ferdinand Holzmann Verlag’s B2B network möbelfertigung, is inviting the big names of the mattress industry to the digital stage.
+On 4–7 May, the industry’s key trendsetters presented their ideas, concepts and products relating to circular mattresses on the Mattress Recycling Stage.

 Presentations, interviews and panel discussions

-Innovative companies such as Auping, Agro International, BASF, Mattes & Ammann, Recticel, Schlaraffia and many more have confirmed they will be taking part, as have the major industry associations.
-They will be reporting directly from their markets and go up against the international competition in a round table discussion.
-Visitors to the Mattress Recycling Stage can therefore expect an interesting mixture of presentations, interviews and discussion rounds, demonstrating how much dynamism there is in the globally growing circular economy market for mattresses.
+Innovative companies such as Auping, Agro International, BASF, Mattes & Ammann, Recticel, Schlaraffia and many more, as well as the major industry associations reported directly from their markets and gone up against the international competition in a round table discussion.
+Visitors to the Mattress Recycling Stage could therefore expect an interesting mixture of presentations, interviews and discussion rounds, demonstrating how much dynamism there is in the globally growing circular economy market for mattresses.